 Scoring Scale Used – A six-point scale is used to score each essay, where 1 is the lowest score and 6 is the highest possible score.
 Both the essays are scored on this scale and an average of these scores forms the Composite Writing Essay score.
 The following is a description of the level of writing represented by the score received in this section.

 Good CAAP Score

 Good scores in CAAP is a symbol of accomplishment.
 It is a success in itself, which hints at a positive and bright future.
-However, one must have clear ideas about what good scores in CAAP are and how they can be achieved.
+However, one must have clear ideas about what good scores are and how they can be achieved although there is no passing score.
 This helps students to set their goals during preparation.

-CAAP does not have a passing score.
-However, colleges have their own definitions regarding the scores that they consider good, average or below average.
+The colleges have their own definitions regarding the scores that they consider good, average or below average.
 According to the official website, a score of 60 is considered as the mean score.
 A promising student however exhibits a proficiency level of above the mean score.
 Generally speaking, a score of 65 and above is considered good.
-A good CAAP score is also decided by the corresponding percentile rank.
+A good score is also decided by the corresponding percentile rank.
 If you want to settle with one of the top colleges, you must score above the 90th percentile.